 ii.
 Increased access to transportation

 - Track and Manage to Results.
-Without timely data, it is impossible to know if what you are doing works.
+Without timely data, it is impossible to know if what you are doing works, and if you are on the path to create healthier communities.
 Once you know what you believe your organization does to improve health, you need to develop your mechanism to track these outcomes for all your clients.
 The biggest obstacles to organizations measuring and managing to important outcomes are often time and technology systems.
 I’m a big advocate of starting with what is available to you.
 If all you have is paper-and-pencil surveys and Excel, start there.
 However, this process can be time consuming and require more staff hours than your organization wants to devote.
 Ideally, your organization will implement a technology system that will allow you to more easily and reliably measure and manage to your desired outcomes.
 Knowing what you want to measure and ideally how you want to report this data before seeking a software vendor will allow you to get the best product available.

 - Advocate for Systems Change.
 A key to success will be selecting a software system that allows you to manage your clients as well as manage to your outcomes.
 A challenge faced by many organizations is the functionality of different data systems.
 Health organizations that bill insurance as part of their funding streams are often forced to create unwieldy workarounds due to the limitations of their electronic health record system that may not have been set up to track social outcomes.
 Social services organizations traditionally using case management systems are often not designed to collect aggregate results and track health outcomes.
 In recent months, there has been some promising realization of this dilemma.
 For example, ClientTrack, a provider of cloud-based case management solutions recently signed a memorandum of understanding with MHIN, a not-for-profit health information exchange (HIE) to integrate health and human services data with clinical data to reduce costs and improve outcomes for population health.
 MHIN’s Director of Community & Population Health Development, Waldo Mikels-Carrasco, stated, “Combining data from health and human services with clinical data will allow our providers and partners to effectively address the social determinants of health in their care and evaluation process and positively impact the overall care for an individual and support they receive.”
 “This unique partnership is only the beginning of what healthcare in America needs in terms of collaboration with disparate types of care and services for everyday individuals.”
 This partnership is promising for organizations desiring to track and manage how they are making themselves and others healthy.
 Your organization can encourage more of these partnerships by asking for this functionality in your discussions with your information technology solutions provider.

-Need assistance with developing your performance and outcome measures?
+Need assistance with developing your performance and outcome measures so that you can create healthier communities?
 Measurement Resources is here to help!
 We offer customized workshops and consulting services designed to get your performance and outcome measures established quickly.